negar7918/negar7918.github.io/index.md

 ---
 layout: default
+is_contact: true
 ---

-## About Me
+## Negar Safinianaini

 Hello, my name is Negar.
-I recieved my Ph.D. in Computer Science from KTH and at the moment I am a researcher working mainly on Bayesian inference.
+I received my Ph.D. in Computer Science from KTH and at the moment I am a postdoctoral researcher working on Bayesian inference.

+* Email: [negar7918 (at) gmail (dot) com]

 ## Research Interest